HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/statements.md

        Then it, waits for the speech to complete. """ self.speak_dialog('tomato.description')
     self.log.info("I am executed immediately")
-    wait_while_speaking()
+    self.wait_while_speaking()
     self.log.info("But I waited for you")
 ```

 Here we have executed one line of code immediately.
 Our Skill will then wait for the statement from `i.do.like.dialog` to be spoken before executing the final line of code.

 ## Using translatable resources